klchambers/pp5ecommerce/README.md

 ![Mailchimp verified](/documentation/screencaps/newsletter-verified.png)

+Please note that sign up verification and confirmation emails may be directed to your spam folder.

 #### Product Page

-Selecting 'Shop' from the navbar takes the user to the products page, displaying all products.
+Selecting 'Shop' from the navbar takes the user to the products page, displaying all products with relevant information/images (with a path to a default 'noimage.png' if no image is found).

 ![Products page](/documentation/screencaps/products.png)